VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

-Previously, the **RegistrationProcess** workflow sent a **ConfirmOrderPayment** command after it received notification from the UI that the registrant had completed the payment.
+Previously, the **RegistrationProcess** workflow sent a **ConfirmOrderPayment** command after it received notification from the UI that the Registrant had completed the payment.
 Now, if there is a zero-cost order, the UI sends a **ConfirmOrder** command directly to the **Order** aggregate.
 If the order requires a payment, the **RegistrationProcess** workflow sends a **ConfirmOrder** command to the